Anolog/Game_Engine/Readme.txt

+This game engine has included a project that I created in it to use as an example to show how it works.

 KNOWN BUGS:
 - Scenemanager's stack will randomly reset, I don't know why.
 But because of this, you can't pop the stack, so you can't go back to other scenes.